Your Pet, Our Passion.

 What causes dog and puppy zoomies?

-Zoomies is generally caused by a build-up of excess energy which is then released in one short burst.
-Don’t worry though, it’s a completely natural behaviour.
-It’s most common in and generally occurs less and less as they get older.
+This is completely normal behaviour common to all breeds and types of dogs – although it is most common in puppies and adolescents, and generally occurs less as they get mature.
 But that’s not to say it’ll stop entirely – many older dogs will still have FRAPs!

 When do dog zoomies commonly occur?

-- Just before bed: your dog may be trying to blow off steam before a longer period of rest
+• Just before bed: your dog may be trying to blow off steam before a longer period of rest.

 Are dog zoomies harmful?

-The behaviour itself isn’t harmful, but sometimes the area in which they do it can be dangerous, particularly if they’re constantly skidding on laminate or hardwood floors or running into furniture.
+Even with joyful zoomies, the area in which they do it can be dangerous, particularly if they’re constantly skidding on laminate or hardwood floors or running into furniture.
 If you think your dog will harm themselves in the house, instead of trying to stop the behaviour, just direct the behaviour outside instead or if not possible, a carpeted area.

 Sometimes dogs will get very excited and a FRAP will occur when they’re on a walk and let off the leash, which can cause owners to panic and think they’re running off.
-If they do this it’s important that you don’t run after them as they will see this as a game and think you’re joining in!
+If they do this, it’s important that you don’t run after them as they will see this as a game and think you’re joining in!

 That’s our guide to dog and puppy zoomies!
 Want to find out more about your dog’s behaviour?
 Learn why your dog stares at you, next.